-Korea, for many business, is an excellent market to enter.
-We assist numerous franchisers, tech companies, chemical companies, oil & gas companies, automotive suppliers, defense companies and basic manufacturing companies on compliance and contentious issues related to their business in Korea.
+Korea, for many businesses, is an excellent market to enter.
+We assist numerous franchisers, tech companies, chemical companies, oil & gas companies, automotive suppliers, defense companies, and basic materials and manufacturing companies on compliance and contentious issues related to their business in Korea.
 We, also, assist entrepreneurial individuals in establishing and doing business in Korea.

 However, many exceptions to this general rule do exist.
-The basics of establishing a business in Korea is detailed below.
-Again, in most cases, it is advisable to form a FDI Company.
+The basics of establishing a business in Korea are detailed below.
+Again, in most cases, it is advisable to form a Korean FDI Company.

 1. FDI Company (Foreign Capital-Invested Company)